MEET YOUR COUNSELORS!

 Outside of Rock Bridge, here are a few details about me:

-- Married to David and mother of the most awesome baby girl Chloe (born December 2013)
+- Married to David and mother of the most awesome little girl Chloe (born December 2013)

 - Love to shop, play golf and knit….check out my socks every now and then